ricardo-hdz/cuadratic/README.md

 ```
 Run it!

-**Important** Xcode project should be open using cuadratic.xcworkspace in order to pick up the CocoaPod dependencies correctly.
+**Important** Xcode project should be opened using cuadratic.xcworkspace in order to pick up the CocoaPod dependencies correctly.

+####Notes
+#####Location Services
+This app uses location services to automatically detect location and use it to perform venue searches.
+While debugging, you can set a custom location to simulate user's location.
+To do that, follow these steps:

+- Go to Product menu > Scheme
+- Select Edit Scheme
+- Select Run/Debug in the left column options
+- Select on Options menu
+- Check "Allow Location Simulation" as set a Default Location from the dropdown